 The first thing to keep in mind is the distinctiveness of the authors as different people with differing mindsets.
 Each also had a distinct audience in mind.
 So, it can be said that each Gospel has a distinct purpose for a distinct audience.
 One sees this intent recorded by the selective events each author chooses to include, and how they are related to the audience.

 Matthew’s Gospel is intended to speak to the Israeli, a person who is familiar with the Old Testament.
 Matthew details the prophecies recorded in the Old Testament that characterize Israel’s Messiah, and how these are fulfilled in Jesus Christ.
 Therefore, Jesus is portrayed as that Messiah, the King of the Israelis.
 This is evidenced from the outset, as his gospel opens with the genealogy of Jesus, which would be of utmost importance to an Israeli.
 Especially as it relates to the Messiah, the Son of David.

-Herein, one sees that Jesus is rightful heir to the kingdom to David.
+Herein, one sees that Jesus is the rightful heir to the kingdom of David.
 It is the opening of the book that establishes the credentials of Jesus as that heir.
 The promises of the Messiah from the Old Testament are fulfilled in Jesus Christ, beginning with His family tree.

 Sum it up this way, Matthew is written to Israelis and is for Israelis.